samcoveney/quLATi/README.md

 ```

 If using `JAX = True` then optimization uses gradients of the loglikelihood, which are calculated using the JAX library (a soft dependency for quLATi).

+NOTE: A fairly recent issue in JAX (which may now be solved) may cause issues, solveable by installing an earlier version of JAX.
+See here: https://github.com/google-research/long-range-arena/issues/7

 ### Set the data